 Hierarchical data - separate collections of items and their child items.
 This is the default mode of the component.
 See the

 null.
-There must be at least one node with a
+There needs to be at least one node with a

 The properties of a Gantt Tree item match directly to a field of the model the treelist is bound to.
-You provide that relationship by providing the name of the field from which the corresponding information is to be taken.
+Provide that relationship by providing the name of the field from which the corresponding information is to be taken.
 To do this, in the main

 TelerikGantt tag, use the parameters described below: